kesav38/maven-web-application/README.md

 <img width="957" alt="Screenshot 2023-12-10 132455" src="https://github.com/kesav38/maven-web-application/assets/110167532/98368784-3e0f-4cb4-85d1-899e8a1dd999">

-## search "java with maven" ,on the top of this we will write our our own workflow here .
+## search "java with maven" ,on the top of this we will write our own workflow here otherwise we can write from scratch also.
 * search "java with maven" ---> click on "configure", show the complete workflow syntax.
 Change the Name from "Java CI with Maven" to "Image build & push to ECR"

 In this workflow syntax it has job name.
 And this syntax explains that for every "Push" or "Pull Request" in "master" branch job goes to run.